 I heard a nurse telling her father to deposit INR 1, 00,000 more for further treatment; as his son had been diagnosed with Kidney failure and needed critical dialysis & some more.

 I saw no one else from their family around.
 I very carefully dared to ask the father about ‘What happened’?
-His fearful voice told me that his son Siddharth is an MBA and is working in the sales team of a telecom company.
+His fearful voice told me that his son Siddharth (name changed) is an MBA and is working in the sales team of a telecom company.
 He was slightly obese but otherwise completely healthy till about last week when he vomited and was brought to this nearby hospital (unfortunately a very costly hospital).

-I was in the hospital because my mother had to go through a minor orthopaedic surgery after she fractured her left leg.
+I was in the hospital because my mother had to go through a minor orthopedic surgery after she fractured her left leg.
 I could not control my curiosity to know more about Siddharth.
 I picked up my visiting card from my car in the parking and just walked into the room of the Siddharth’s doctor.

 I introduced myself and asked for his 5 mins.
 He consented to my request.
 What he told me was very shocking:-

 – Siddharth’s kidney failure happened because of ‘hypertension’.
 Even Siddharth did not know that he had hypertension till he vomited.

 – Doctor told me that these days 2/3rd of the total patients who develop hypertension and diabetes fall between the ages 18 & 35.

 – ‘Heart Attack’- a term which was usually associated with middle aged UNCLES only is attacking the ages 27 — 40 maximum.

 I could not believe my doctor.
 My anxiety took me to the wards and I even peeped into the private rooms.
 The doctor was right.
 The wards had as many or more young patients as old ones.
 The Heart unit, the cancer unit, the kidney unit, the pulmonary unit — unfortunately all looked very young.